-Bryan Tibaldi is in his first season as an assistant coach at Cleveland State.
+Bryan Tibaldi is in his second season as an assistant coach at Cleveland State.

-One of the top up-and-coming, young assistant coaches in college basketball, Tibaldi has spent the last two seasons as the Director of Basketball Operations at DePaul after serving for four years as a video coordinator and director of operations at Missouri.
+One of the top up-and-coming, young assistant coaches in college basketball, Tibaldi arrived at Cleveland State after spending the previous two seasons as the Director of Basketball Operations at DePaul after serving for four years as a video coordinator and director of operations at Missouri.

 While at DePaul, Tibaldi was responsible for the day-to-day operations of the program, including coordinating the program’s administrative functions, team travel, community service and academic progress.